sygmaprotocol/sygma-docs/docs/03-sygma-sdk/02-Quick-Start/04-gmp.md

 To initialize the generic message transfer object, the following parameters need to be supplied:

-- An EIP1193 compatible EVM provider
+- An `EIP-1193` compatible EVM provider
 - Environment variable `SYGMA_ENV` needs to be set as `mainnet` or `testnet`
-- Address, ABI of the contract and the function that will be invoked on the destination chain.
+- Address, `ABI` of the contract and the function that will be invoked on the destination chain.

 ```typescript
 const gmpTransfer = await createCrossChainContractCall<